 Keeping parents informed

-Parents are welcome to speak to the Class Teacher about their child’s progress and are encouraged to support their child through homework activities, reading, commenting in the home school communication card, and helping in school.
+Parents are welcome to speak to the Class Teacher about their child’s progress and are encouraged to support their child through homework activities, reading and helping in school.

-We offer informal Parent/Teacher consultations in the Autumn and Spring terms where a child’s progress can be discussed with the class teacher and individual pupil targets shared.
+We offer formal Parent/Teacher consultations in the autumn and spring terms where a child’s progress can be discussed with the class teacher and individual pupil targets shared.

 Why do we assess?